blumixid/docs/cli/plugins/bluemix_admin/index.md

 **Tip:** You can also use **ba sgs** as an alias for the longer **ba security-groups** command name.

-* You can display a specific security group's details by entering the following command:
+* You can display a specific security-group details by entering the following command:

 ```